 off.
 The most complete and effective mitigation is to use

 mds=full,nosmt produces this as part of the boot message:

 [ 0.350911] SMT: disabled [ 0.350912] MDS: Vulnerable: Clear CPU buffers attempted, no microcode

 And this does indeed disable SMT on both desktops with a BIOS option to do so and laptops with no such BIOS option.

 Disabling SMT/HyperThreading may or may not be a big pill to swallow.
 It will have a significant performance-impact on certain workloads - but there is no way around disabling it if you want full protection.

-One last minor little detail: openBSD developer Theo de Raadt warned is all the way back in 2007.
-Nobody listened.
+One minor little detail: openBSD developer Theo de Raadt warned us all the way back in 2007.
+But nobody would listen.